igor-ramazanov/kmtm/README.md

 # KMTM

+*NOTE*: The project is archived, because I've invested the time in learning `yazì` and found it way more convenient and superior to `kmtm`.

 A simple file manager intended to be used in combination with TUI editors like Neovim, Helix, Kakoune.

 ![Screenshot](./screenshot.png)